Japan is gripped by mass allergies. A 1950s project is to blame

 TLDR

-• Post-WWII reforestation with monoculture sugi and hinoki plantations now causes $1.6B/day economic damage from hay fever each spring.
+• Post-WWII reforestation with monoculture sugi (cedar) and hinoki (cypress) plantations now causes $1.6bn/day in economic damage each spring allergy season.

 Key Takeaways